 You’re less likely to feel full after drinking alcohol because the calories you ingest carry no fiber, volume or healthy vitamins and minerals your body needs to thrive.

 Should I Count Alcohol Macros?

 Calories - regardless of whether they come from a carrot, a slice of pizza, or a shot of tequila - have to be accounted for.
-Just because tequila has zero protein, carbs and fat does not mean it is zero calories (remember, there are still 7 calories per gram of alcohol).
-The calories from that shot still count towards your total daily calorie intake.
+Just because tequila has zero protein, carbs, and fat does not mean it is zero calories (remember, there are still 7 calories per gram of alcohol).
+The calories from that shot still count toward your total daily calorie intake.

 Let's look at the specifics of tracking alcohol in your macros.

 There are 7 calories per gram of alcohol.
 This is a very dense calorie per gram count, especially compared to the main macronutrients.
 Only fat, at 9 calories per 1 gram, is denser than alcohol calories.

 Wondering why you don’t always find nutrition labels on your alcoholic beverages?
 Unlike food labeling regulated by the FDA, alcohol is regulated by the Alcohol and Tobacco Tax and Trade Bureau (TTB), which doesn’t require nutritional labeling.